Applications for the 2021-22 school year will be accepted beginning October 16, 2020. Deadline for application submissions is December 11, 2020.

 A: All 8th grade students who are residents of San Francisco and demonstrate talent and interest in the arts.

 Q: What are the entrance requirements?

-A: All students enter Asawa SOTA by auditioning.
+A: All students enter Asawa SOTA through an audition.
 Admission is based on audition results.
-Academic criteria is not considered.
+Academic criteria and sibling preference is not considered.

 Q: Can I visit the school?

-A: We offer 3 school tours - no appointment or registration necessary.
+A: We offer school tours - no appointment or registration necessary.
 All students, parents/guardians welcome.
-Tours are on Mondays, October 7, October 28, November 18, 2019, from 1:30 pm to 3:00 pm, in our main theater.
-Parking is limited.
-We do not offer shadow appointments.
+Tours are offered in the Fall and dates will be posted later.
+We do not offer shadow appointments or student visits.